-Cooke Aquaculture settles lawsuit with wild-fish advocates over net-pen collapse
+Cooke Aquaculture agrees to pay $2.75M to settle lawsuit over salmon net-pen collapse

 Cooke Aquaculture has reached a settlement to pay $2.75 million in legal fees and to fund Puget Sound restoration projects, putting an end to a Clean Water Act lawsuit that followed the 2017 collapse of one of the fish-farming company’s net-pen structures.

 The nonprofit Wild Fish Conservancy, an advocacy group that opposes fish farming in open water, initiated its lawsuit against Cooke in August 2017, about a week after a Cooke net pen near Cypress Island collapsed.
 State regulators would later say the company’s negligence led to the collapse and determined that as many as 263,000 Atlantic salmon escaped the floating cage structure and into Puget Sound.
-Fears did not materialize that the escaped salmon would survive and spread in Washington waters.
+Fears did not materialize that the escaped salmon would survive and spread in Washington waters long-term.
 Some were concerned they could be a threat to native salmon.

 The legal settlement, which awaits federal officials’ review and a judge’s signature, bookends a contentious and litigious chapter in the fight over fish farming in Washington waters that resulted in the termination of some of Cooke’s leases, a $332,000 fine to Cooke from state regulators and a ban on farming nonnative fish like Atlantic salmon that state lawmakers passed last year.
 Meanwhile, Cooke seeks to open a new chapter with its recent proposal to farm native steelhead.